 All hard cases should be more weatherproof than their gigbag cousins, so a touch of rain or snow shouldn’t trouble your guitar too much.
-However, standard models are far from waterproof, so if you live in a location where torrential downpours are the norm, or you busk from a canoe, then buy yourself a waterproof case.
+However, standard models are far from waterproof, so if you live in a location where torrential downpours are the norm, or you busk from a canoe, then buy yourself a waterproof case – which could basically double up as a canoe too (Guitar World does not recommend trying this).
 It’ll feature proper watertight seals and a relief valve to purge any unwanted build-up in pressure as climatic conditions change.

 If humidity, or lack of it, is an issue in your home, then you can turn your case into an acoustic guitar humidor by adding a humidifier system from the likes of Planet Waves or D’Addario.
 Whether you need this sort of solution or not will largely depend on whether you live in a temperate region.
 But regardless of where you are, never leave your guitar in its case for extended periods of time.
 Open it up from time to time, and give both case and guitar a good airing.
 You could even play it.

 Finally, there’s a terrible condition associated with cases that has been known to make grown men cry.
 Case bite – the ultimate own goal.

 Case bite usually occurs in that split second when your gorgeous guitar is not fully in the case and not fully out.
 It’s the midway, no-man’s land that strikes fear into the hearts of all guitarists who love their instruments a little more than is strictly healthy.